NMSU gets past Arizona Christian for first win of season, 83-77 - KVIA

 NMSU is unable to practice, or host any games in Las Cruces due to current Covid-19 restrictions in the state of the New Mexico.

-The team ended up moving across state lines to Phoenix, Arizona where they are currently training at the Arizona Resort and Spa.
+The team ended up moving across state lines to Phoenix where they are currently training at the Arizona Resort and Spa.

 With all the uncertainty and obstacles the Aggies had to face, it was understandable why the team struggled in the game against the Firestorm.